Fedrix42/onaccessvt/README.md

 ### Dependencies (Installed by setup.sh)
   * vt-py -> Is the official VirusTotal API library for Python3
   * ps-util -> Library for system processes for Python3
-  * python3-tk -> Is a GUI library for Python3

 ## [Requirements check](check_requirements.md)
 ## Installation (!Check requirements before this step!)